microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 ![Model deployment](./images/Llama4.png)

 ## Improving LLM results
-We’ve explored with the Edu4All team different kinds of LLMs and a Cloud Platform (Azure Machine Learning) enabling us to compare different models, evaluate them on test data, improve performance and deploy them on inference endpoints.
+We’ve explored with our startup team different kinds of LLMs and a Cloud Platform (Azure Machine Learning) enabling us to compare different models, evaluate them on test data, improve performance and deploy them on inference endpoints.

 But when shall they consider fine-tuning a model rather than using a pre-trained one?
 Are there other approaches to improve model performance on specific workloads?